SunYutongAmber/portfolio/Final Project/Readme.md

   - **Practical Use:** Our research explores the impact of the gender and skin tone factors on the prediction ROI of Cryptopunks.
 And the research results could be used by investors when making investment decision in the Cryptopunks market.

 - **Application Scenario:** This project uses a [Kaggle dataset](https://www.kaggle.com/code/baotramduong/generate-nft-cryptopunks-with-dggan), and this data set is drawn from the Cryptopunks Transaction board using API (DUON 2021).
+The date of the data set is from 2017 July to 2021 September.
 The original dataset contains information about the transaction date, the transaction address, the price of Cryptopunks, the gender, and other attributes of the Cryptopunks’ image.
 I use the percentage change of Cryptopunk price to get the return on investment value, which is the Y variable.
 And gender and skin tone are X variables.
 In Figure 2 in the Splotlight section, I visualize the ROI time series data with the x-axis being time and the y-axis ROI values.

 - **Methods:**
   - This research uses Ridge Regression to predict the ROI with gender and skin tone factors.
 Ridge regression is a method for estimating the coefficient of a multiple regression model.
 Compared to linear regression, this method improves the coefficient estimation accuracy and assigns different weights to the features (Hoerl and Kennard 1970).
 Using the regression formula with estimated coefficients from Ridge regression, we could conduct prediction.